Student Aid Rights and Responsibilities

 Students must have the same enrollment status as indicated at the time their loan was certified and must be enrolled at least half-time.

 Recipients must be registered for a minimum of 12 credit hours per semester during the regular academic year.

-The Student Financial Services office and most non-college agencies make awards to students for no more than two consecutive semesters or three consecutive trimesters at a time.
+The Student Financial Services office and most non-university agencies make awards to students for no more than two consecutive semesters or three consecutive trimesters at a time.
 A Free Application for Federal Student Aid (FAFSA) is required by April 15 preceding each academic year you wish to renew your aid.

 If you make course changes that result in a refund, your financial aid award will be reduced appropriately.
 If a recipient of any federal financial aid program (Title IV) withdraws before completing 60 percent of the aid payment period (or period of enrollment), the institution must calculate the amount of Title IV aid the student did not earn.
 The amount of unearned aid equals the difference between Title IV aid that was distributed or could have been distributed for the payment period and the amount of Title IV aid that was earned.
 For additional information, contact our office.